adoyle-h/one.nvim/README.md

 ## Suggestion, Bug Reporting, Contributing

 Any comments and suggestions are always welcome.
-Please open an [issue][] to contact with me.

-If you want to submit a new feature, please open an [issue][] for feature request to talk about your design.

-If you want to submit a bug fix, search related issues first, and then open a Pull Requst.
+**Before open an issue/discussion/PR, You should search related [issue][]/[discussion][]/[PR][] first** for avoiding to create duplicated links.

+- For new feature request, open an [discussion][], describe your demand concisely and clearly.
+- For new feature submit, open an [PR][], describe your demand and design concisely and clearly.
+- For bug report, open an [issue][], describe the bug concisely and clearly.
+- For bug fix, open a [PR][], concisely and clearly describe what you fixed.
+- For question and suggestion, open a [discussion][].
+- For anything not mentioned above, open a [discussion][].

+Do not post duplicated and useless contents like `+1`, `LOL`.
+React to comments with emoji instead of.

 And read [how to contribute](./doc/contribution.md).